A bigroupoid's topology (or, Topologising the homotopy bigroupoid of a space): The topological fundamental bigroupoid of a space

-given on objects by the construction described above, which lifts the fundamental bigroupoid functor $\Pi_2$ of Stevenson and Hardie-Kamps-Kieboom. \end{theorem} \proof We only need to check that the strict 2-functor $f_*\colon \Pi_2^T(X) \to \Pi_2^T(Y)$ induced by a map $f\colon X\to Y$ in continuous.
-Recall from \cite{HKK_01} that this strict 2-functor is given by $f$ on objects and post composition with $f$ on 1- and 2-arrows.
+\begin{proof} We only need to check that the strict 2-functor $f_*\colon \Pi_2(X) \to \Pi_2(Y)$ induced by a map $f\colon X\to Y$ in continuous.
+Recall from \cite{HKK_01} that this strict 2-functor is given by $f$ on objects and post-composition with $f$ on 1- and 2-arrows.
 We then just need to check that this is continuous on 2-arrows, as it is obvious that it is continuous on objects and 1-arrows.

-Let $\langle [f\circ h]\rangle := \langle [f\circ h],U_0^Y,U_1^Y,V_0,V_1\rangle$ be a basic open neighbourhood in $\Pi_2^T(Y)_2$, and choose basic open neighbourhoods $W_\epsilon \in f^{-1}(V_\epsilon)$ in $X^I$ for $\epsilon = 0,1$.
-If $W_0 = \coprod_{i=0}^n W_i^{0}$ and $W_1 = \coprod_{i=0}^m W_i^{1}$, then choose basic open neighbourhoods
+Let $\Y_{[f\circ h]} := \langle [f\circ h],U_0^Y,U_1^Y,V_0,V_1\rangle$ be a basic open neighbourhood in $\Pi_2(Y)_2$, and choose basic open neighbourhoods $W_\epsilon \in f^{-1}(V_\epsilon)$ in $X^I$ for $\epsilon = 0,1$.
+If $\W_0 = \{\coprod_{i=0}^n W_i^{0}\}$ and $\W_1 = \{\coprod_{i=0}^m W_i^{1}\}$, then choose basic open neighbourhoods